neuro4ml/neuro4ml.github.io/Week_4/3-STDP.md

 A more fundamental problem that has not yet been solved is how to handle stability of learning across multiple time scales. {cite:t}`https://doi.org/10.3389%2Ffncom.2015.00138` has a nice review of many models from a dynamical systems point of view, showing that when you combine different forms of learning at different time scales, all sorts of problems start to occur like oscillations that disrupt memories.

-In general, we know that it’s important to combine multiple time scales because we want to be able to learn fast and forget slowly, but this seems to be hard to achieve.
+In general, we know that it's important to combine multiple time scales because we want to be able to learn fast and forget slowly, but this seems to be hard to achieve.
 This is related to the similar problem of catastrophic forgetting found in machine learning, and solutions to this problem in either neuroscience or machine learning may prove helpful in the other field.

 ### Other issues

-This isn’t a complete list of all the issues with STDP, and if you’re interested in taking it further {cite:t}`https://doi.org/10.3389/fncom.2010.00019` has quite a nice review of some of the problems and attempted solutions.
+This isn't a complete list of all the issues with STDP, and if you're interested in taking it further {cite:t}`https://doi.org/10.3389/fncom.2010.00019` has quite a nice review of some of the problems and attempted solutions.

 ## Other forms of learning

-OK, that’s the end for this week on learning rules.
-There’s a lot more stuff that could be covered here, and that we might add later.
+OK, that's the end for this week on learning rules.
+There's a lot more stuff that could be covered here, and that we might add later.
-In case you’re interested, there are some key words to look up to take it further.
+In case you're interested, there are some key words to look up to take it further.

 This includes **reward modulated STDP** that lets you combine STDP with rewards to learn more interesting tasks.

-There’s **reservoir computing** that applies a linear readout layer to a random network with or without STDP, and turns out to be capable of learning arbitrarily complex functions with some assumptions.
+There's **reservoir computing** that applies a linear readout layer to a random network with or without STDP, and turns out to be capable of learning arbitrarily complex functions with some assumptions.

-There’s the famous **Hopfield network** and associative memory.
+There's the famous **Hopfield network** and associative memory.

-Of course, there’s **reinforcement learning**.
+Of course, there's **reinforcement learning**.

 And many, many more!